 We decided to make it free as we wanted it to act as an enhancement to our website and salon literature.
 You can, however, set it up so people have to pay to download your app from the App Store.

 - Apps can be an effective marketing and communication tool for salons

 - They need to be fun as well as having a serious business element

 - It’s worth finding a good app developer who you feel you can work with

 - Consider how you’re going to market it, and whether or not you’ll offer it for free

-The NHF has affiliate members who could help you to develop an app for your business.
-Affiliate members are listed in our suppliers’ directory and some may even have offers available for NHF members.
+- The NHF has Trade Members who could help you to develop an app for your business.
+Trade Members are listed in our Trade Directory and some may even have offers available for NHF members.